learn-co-curriculum/sql-grouping-and-sorting-readme/README.md

 <p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-grouping-and-sorting-readme' title='Grouping and Sorting Data'>Grouping and Sorting Data</a> on Learn.co and start learning to code for free.</p>

+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/sql-grouping-and-sorting-readme'>Grouping and Sorting Data</a> on Learn.co and start learning to code for free.</p>